Cherreads

 Chapter 30 - Chapter 29: The Butcher’s Art & The Phantom Alpha

-The acceleration didn't slam them back into their leather seats; it swallowed them.
+The acceleration swallowed them into their leather seats.

 Once Elias engaged the mag-drives, Lilith moved with a jagged, silent velocity.
 Through the reinforced viewport, the chemically fossilized walls of the tunnel blurred into a continuous streak of gray stone.
 They were hundreds of feet beneath the corrupted surface, bypassing the apocalypse in a trillion-dollar projectile.

-"They called them the Veins," Elias explained, his hands resting on the golden, overridden controls.
-"While the West Coast choked on gridlock, the billionaires built this — a shadow transit network connecting their doomsday bunkers."
+"They called them the Veins," Elias explained.
+His hands rested on the golden, overridden controls.
+"While the West Coast choked on gridlock, the billionaires built this shadow transit network connecting their doomsday bunkers."

-Will didn't reply.
-He was focused on the holographic tactical table in the center of the cabin.
+Will remained silent.
+He focused on the holographic tactical table in the center of the cabin.
 The map displayed a glowing subterranean web.
 Most nodes carried the bright blue crest of P.A.C.I.F.I.C., but near the eastern edge, he saw an anomaly.

-A gray blip.
-Designated simply as Hidden Node.
-It wasn't corporate-affiliated.
+A gray blip designated simply as Hidden Node pulsed on the grid.
+It lacked any corporate affiliation.
 Will filed the intel away.
 Right now, he had to secure his own borders.

 The System chimed, rewarding the sabotage.